cloudmesh/useful-introduction_to_cloud-2015/docs/source/notebook/cloudmesh/cm/A_cm.rst

 ~~~~

 Now let us execute the help command to see what other functions are
 supported.
-As cm is based on cmd3 that you can find in pypi it inherots
+As cm is based on cmd3 that you can find in pypi it inherits
 a number of commands from cmd3.
 However, more importantly it also
 obtains a number of commands from cm itself.
-To more easily distingushe
+To more easily distinguish
 the categories of the cloud related commands we introduced two of them
 called GUI commands and cloud commands.